 But this anecdote takes place in the past tense.
 Sabrina’s tale turns, sadly, to one of tragedy.
-She is the allergic kid who didn’t make it, the bright light extinguished.
+She is the food-allergic kid who didn’t make it, the bright light extinguished.

 On September 30, 2003, Sabrina died in hospital following an anaphylactic reaction.
 Her mom, her dad, her Aunt Kathleen, her many other relatives and friends have been devastated by her death.
 But this is also a story of hope born of tragedy, of an organized effort to do justice to Sabrina’s memory by making sure no other child suffers a similar, likely preventable death.

 Sabrina, the girl who had her final lunch from the high school cafeteria at the age of 13, became the rallying point for a new law that requires anaphylaxis safety plans in schools in the province of Ontario.
-It is legislation could come to influence widespread change in schools across North America.
+It is legislation that would come to influence change in schools across North America.

 Around 11:40 that morning, Sabrina and her best friend went to the cafeteria, and Sabrina ordered fries after again making sure that they were cooked in vegetable rather than peanut oil.

 In the class after lunch, Sabrina began to wheeze.
 Thinking she was having an asthma attack, the teen headed for the school office at the other end of the building.
-By the time she got there, Sabrina was in serious respiratory trouble, and kept repeating “it’s my asthma.”
+By the time she got there, Sabrina was having serious respiratory trouble, and kept repeating, “it’s my asthma.”